|M, W, F 3-4 Ware Hall 220

 The Waldron Art Center.
 I loved the classes I took from Susan Snyder.
 She now teaches individual lessons in Majolica, a traditional Italian technique for painting pottery.
 Her fabulous work is available in many locations around Bloomington, including Oliver Winery, and from Studio Majolica, her home studio.

 The Creative Learning Center.
 Kris Bush is an excellent teacher, although at the moment she no longer teaches there.
-Her pottery is also available at shops around Bloomington, including Falling Water.
+Her pottery is also available at shops around Bloomington.
 By clicking on her name, you can go to the website for the studio she runs along with photographer Scott Johnson.

 In Ann Arbor, MI: